Personal tools

 Decision of the Hearing Officer

-• The hearing authority shall decide first if the alleged behavior violations are substantiated and second, will decide upon disciplinary action, if any, that should be taken
+• The hearing authority will decide first if the alleged behavior violations are substantiated and second, will decide upon disciplinary action, if any, that should be taken

 • The hearing authority may request additional evidence from the parties

-• The student shall have the right to comment upon the evidence orally and/or in writing
+• The student will have the right to comment upon the evidence orally and/or in writing

-• The hearing authority shall provide its written decision to the parties, stating its findings, conclusions, and implementations within five (5) school days after hearing the evidence
+• The hearing authority will provide its written decision to the parties, stating its findings, conclusions, and implementations within five (5) school days after hearing the evidence

-• The hearing authority’s decision shall take effect immediately upon notification to the parent/legal guardian and shall continue in force during any subsequent review
+• The hearing authority’s decision will take effect immediately upon notification to the parent/legal guardian and will continue in force during any subsequent review

 Procedures for Long-Term Suspension When Parents/Legal Guardians Waive the Right to Hearing